 - Check your monthly data allowance before you open up your WiFi to others.
 Whilst you may use very little data over the average month, you may quickly exceed your monthly allowance once other people start using it.
 Ask your internet service provider (ISP) for costs on higher data limits and unlimited packages if necessary.

 - As the property owner in a letting scenario, YOU ARE CLASSED AS THE ISP… If you offer internet to guests, you have a responsibility for the internet supply and its proper use.
-Larger properties/sites might run their WiFi through a ‘Hotspot controller’ which will capture the electronic ID of all users devices. (information which could be used to help in solving internet crime).
-However, if you run a small accommodation business and cannot justify the cost of a hotspot controller, you still have a responsibility to ensure proper use of the service.
-There are disclaimers available which you should ask your guests to sign, in exchange for free use of the WiFi.
-For more information, visit the e-crime wales website or contact us for a copy of the template forms.
+Professional businesses often run their WiFi through a ‘Hotspot controller’ which will capture the electronic ID of all user devices (information which could be used to help in solving internet crime).

 - Depending on the speed of your internet service, opening up your WiFi to guests may impact on your own internet use.
 If you have a reliable connection with 5MBps or more, sharing to a couple of cottages at 1MBps per cottage should still allow you to happily watch iPlayer and surf the web.
 However, leaving your guest connections open at full speed can potentially leave you with limited bandwidth – when your guests are all watching iPlayer whilst hiding from the rain, you may suffer also.
 It’s complex, ask us for more advice on this…